Axway-University-1/apim-hands-on-labs/Adm-Day3-Lab-HA/README.md

 ### Checklist

-- [x]  Login for all servers, with right credentials
+[x]  Login for all servers, with right credentials
-- [x]  Port listed and opened
+:heavy_check_mark: Port listed and opened
-In and out
+:heavy_check_mark: In and out
 Load-balancer configured
 Licenses reviewed and uploaded to API Gateway servers Installer downloaded from support site and uploaded to all required servers